liborty/rstats/README.md

 ##  Quantify Functions

-Most methods in `medians::Median` trait and hashort methods in `indxvec` crate require explicit closure to tell them how to quantify into f64 user data of any end type T. Variety of different quantifying methods can then be dynamically employed.
-For example, in analysis of words (&str type), it can be the word length, or the numerical value of its first few bytes, etc. Then we can sort them or find their means/medians/dispersions under these different measures.
+Most methods in `medians::Median` trait and hashort methods in `indxvec` crate require explicit closure to tell them how to quantify user data of any end type T into f64.
+Variety of different quantifying methods can then be dynamically employed.
+For example, in text analysis (`&str` type), it can be the word length, or the numerical value of its first few bytes, etc. Then we can sort them or find their means/medians/dispersions under these different measures.
 We do not necessarily want to explicitly store all such quantifications, as data can be voluminous.
 Rather, we want to be able to compute them on demand.

 ### `noop`